tortoise-tts-tools/tortoise-tts-guide/README.md

 Tortoise (TorToiSe) TTS is one of the best TTS (text-to-speech) programs available.
 In fact, it is even rumored to power the popular ElevenLabs TTS service.

+The goal of this is to make Tortoise TTS accessible for all, without having to pay for ElevenLabs!

 Tortoise TTS is remarkably slow, however there are several enhancements we can use to speed it up.

 Before we begin: I do NOT endorse any repo/website/etc linked here.
 USE AT YOUR OWN RISK!!!